michaelruocco/spring-boot-service-template/README.md

 ## TODO

-1. Add integration tests
+1. Add endpoint to set current time and integration test for returning widget by id
-2. Set up test data seeding for integration tests
-3. Build into docker image and publish
+2. Build into docker image and publish
-4. Add postgres db implementation / with flyway and run with docker compose
+3. Add postgres db implementation / with flyway and run with docker compose
-5. Add OIDC/keycloak configuration integration
+4. Add OIDC/keycloak configuration integration
-6. Add kafka integration
+5. Add kafka integration
-7. Add postman examples
+6. Add postman examples

 ## Overview